Kansas Health Science University-Kansas College of Osteopathic Medicine - KansasCOM

 Application Interview Format: See Below

-Hybrid traditional and MMI style interview.
+Mix of traditional and MMI style questions.

 Early Decision Program (EDP)